National Guidance

 Thesis Statement

-The massive destruction brought by Hurricane Katrina in Mississippi and Louisiana in 2005, resulted in destroyed communities.
+The massive destruction brought by Hurricane Katrina in Mississippi and Louisiana in 2005 resulted in destroyed communities.
 Lack of proper communication among federal officials, residents and law enforcers led to panic and chaos, endangering life and property.
-Delayed response to this disaster suggests the need to expand existing presidential power to use military force to secure disaster-prone areas and save life quickly.
-Below is a discussion on how the Congress can give authority to the president and the military to implement internal law enforcement in cases requiring rapid response, such as Hurricane Katrina.
+Delayed response to this disaster suggests the need to expand existing presidential power to use military force to secure disaster-prone areas and save lives quickly.
+Below is a discussion on how Congress can give authority to the president and the military to implement internal law enforcement in cases requiring rapid response, such as Hurricane Katrina.

 Training Military Forces on Domestic Law Enforcement.